Xanderful/proton-drive-for-linux/README.md

 # Proton Drive Linux Desktop Client

-## Important Note

-This repository is currently under active development.
-The application on the `main` branch is not functional and should not be considered stable.

-Development is ongoing in the `dev` branch.
-Please refer to that branch for the latest progress, but be aware it is not fully working yet.

-We are working hard to bring a stable and functional ProtonDrive Linux client.
-Thank you for your patience!

----

 ![Proton Drive Logo](https://proton.me/images/home/proton-logo.svg) <!-- Placeholder: Replace with actual project logo if available -->

 This repository contains the source code for the Proton Drive Linux Desktop Client, a secure and private file storage solution for your desktop.
 Built with a focus on privacy and user control, this application leverages the power of Tauri to deliver a native desktop experience by integrating the official Proton Drive web client.